boredabdel/gke-secret-manager/hello-secret-csi-driver/README.md

 # GKE Secret Manager.
-Consuming secrets the CSI driver
+Consuming secrets using the CSI driver

 NB: This is not an official Google Cloud Product.
 Use at your own risk